prashan/elastic_prototype/README.md

 The code implements the elastic prototype algorithms decrisbed in "Elastic Prototype Classication" paper.
 The code will need the IBM cplex optimization package for python to run.

 ##Data Folder
 The data is found in the "data" folder.
+The data is nutrition information for different food groups.
+The algorithm picks prototypical examples that are the best representatives of each food cluster.

 Training data - data\nutrition_folds\fold1\train\fold_1_train.csv
 Testing data  - data\nutrition_folds\fold1\test\fold_1_test.csv